Music of the Back to the Future franchise

-Alan Silvestri composed the scores for all Back to the Future films, as well as contributing music and lyrics to the stage musical of the same name.
+Alan Silvestri composed the scores for all three Back to the Future films and contributed music and lyrics to the stage musical of the same name.

-The music of the Back to the Future franchise accompanies the production of the feature films and the stage musical created by Robert Zemeckis and Bob Gale.
-All music in the franchise was composed by American composer Alan Silvestri, with The Musical being co-written with Glen Ballard.
+The music of the Back to the Future franchise comprises soundtrack albums, film scores, compilation albums, and cast recording associated with the feature films and stage musical created by Robert Zemeckis and Bob Gale.
+Alan Silvestri composed the scores for all three films; the stage musical features music and lyrics by Silvestri and Glen Ballard.
+The franchise's music also includes pop and rock songs used prominently in the films, including songs by Huey Lewis and the News.

 Back to the Future (1985)

 Soundtrack

-Back to the Future: Music from the Motion Picture Soundtrack is the soundtrack album to the film of the same name, released on July 8, 1985, by MCA Records.
-The soundtrack features two score tracks by Alan Silvestri, two pop songs by Huey Lewis and the News, two performances by the fictional Marvin Berry and The Starlighters, one by Marty McFly with The Starlighters, and two brief pop songs heard in the film's background.
+Back to the Future: Music from the Motion Picture Soundtrack is the soundtrack album for the film Back to the Future.
+It was released on July 8, 1985, by MCA Records.
+The album features two score tracks by Alan Silvestri, two pop songs by Huey Lewis and the News, two performances by the fictional Marvin Berry and the Starlighters, one performance by Marty McFly with the Starlighters, and two brief pop songs heard in the background of the film.
 AllMusic rated the soundtrack three stars out of five.

-"The Power of Love" was issued as the album's lead single in June 1985, becoming Huey Lewis and the News's first US Billboard Hot 100 chart-topper, earning Gold certification and receiving an Academy Award for Best Original Song nomination.
-The soundtrack spent nineteen weeks on the Billboard 200, peaking at number twelve in October 1985.
-Later issues of the album are released by Geffen Records.
+"The Power of Love" was issued as the album's lead single in June 1985, becoming Huey Lewis and the News's first US Billboard Hot 100 number-one single.
+It was certified Gold and received an Academy Award for Best Original Song nomination.
+The soundtrack spent 19 weeks on the Billboard 200, peaking at number 12 in October 1985.
+Later issues of the album were released by Geffen Records.